Arkpointt/gangware/README.md

 If calibration is not complete, the overlay will guide you through these steps:
 1) Press your Inventory key (keyboard or mouse).
 Left/Right mouse buttons are not allowed.
 Middle/X buttons are accepted.
 2) Press your Tek Punch Cancel key (keyboard or mouse).
 Same restrictions as above.
 3) Open your inventory, hover the search bar, and press F8 to capture a small template image.
-The template is saved to `assets/templates/search_bar.png` and its path recorded in the config.
+The template is saved to `%APPDATA%/Gangware/templates/search_bar.png` (per-user) and its absolute path recorded in the config.

 Calibration is marked complete only after the template is captured and saved.